Driving with a suspended registration is a crime in New York.

 The driver gets car insurance, pays for 1 month, and gets an insurance card for a period of 6 months.

-Many drivers puzzled why “no registration”, “no inspection”, “no insurance” are being charged since they have it on the date when they were pulled over.
+Many drivers are puzzled why “no registration”, “no inspection”, and “no insurance” are being charged since they have it on the date when they were pulled over.
 However, the fact that DMV suspended the vehicle’s registration automatically cancels its inspection.
-If it is alleged that registration was suspended due to an insurance lapse, police will also issue VTL 319.1 – operating without insurance since an insurance card will not be accepted as its proof at the scene.
+If it is alleged that registration was suspended due to an insurance lapse, police will also issue VTL 319.1 – operating without insurance since an insurance card will not be accepted as proof at the scene.

 Contact our office to get a detailed consultation on how we can dismiss criminal charges involving driving with suspended registration in court.